Mar111tiN/cellrangersnake/README.md

 ## Test the Pipeline
 Before running pipelines on the cluster, it is strongly recommended to run the test interactively first.
 It takes appr.
-75 min using 20 cores and 80GB RAM.
+75 min using 20 cores and 80GB RAM (or appr.
+45 min with 140 GB RAM).
 ### setup
 *  For testing, I provide testdata as dropbox links for you to download by running these commands:
   + move to/create target folder for storing 3Gb of fastq files for testrun